Meet the S-Class DIGITAL: "Innovation by Intelligence": Driving enjoyment at the highest level: protected and supported

 - The occupant protection measures are derived from many of the innovations in the Experimental Safety Vehicle (ESF) 2019:

-- The new rear airbag (optional) is the world's first frontal airbag for the two passengers on the outer rear seats.
+- The new rear airbag (optional) is the frontal airbag for the two passengers on the outer rear seats.
 Its design with an innovative, tubular structure is unique.
 As a result it deploys especially gently, and in severe frontal collisions it can greatly reduce the loads acting on the heads and necks of the outer rear passengers (for details see next but one page)

 - The new, illuminated designer belt buckles (optional) are easy to locate.
 This makes attaching the seat belt more intuitive